antomuli/Password-Locker/README.md

 **The following include the list of technologies used:**

 **Python3.6**

 ***Known Bugs***

+The UI is 40% user friendly.

 ## Collaborate

-To colloborate, raech me on mulianthony561@gmail.com
+To colloborate, reach me through my email address mulianthony561@gmail.com

 ###### LICENSE AND COPY RIGHT INFO.
 MIT License